mark-gerarts/nature-of-code/README.md

 You can find these snippets in the README of each example.

 > **Warning:** As of the [July release](http://blog.quicklisp.org/2018/07/july-2018-quicklisp-dist-update-now.html)
-> of Quicklisp, [black-tie](https://github.com/johnfredcee/black-tie/) has been
+> of Quicklisp, [black-tie](https://github.com/johnfredcee/black-tie/) has been removed from Quicklisp
-> removed from Quicklisp the project listing.
-I'm doing some research for an
-> alternative, but as a temporary solution you can
+> the project listing.
+It is scheduled to return with the next release.
+As a temporary solution you
-> `cd ~/quicklisp/local-projects && git clone git@github.com:johnfredcee/black-tie.git`.
+> can `cd ~/quicklisp/local-projects && git clone git@github.com:johnfredcee/black-tie.git`.

 Some notes:
 - `trivial-gamekit` only supports 2D animations, so examples and exercises involving 3D are omitted.